jungnoh/typeorm-fixture/README.md

 This library provides three constructs:
 - **Factories** creates entities with random or partially prepared data.
-- **Static fixtures** load entites and data with fixed data when a test suite starts.
+- **Static fixtures** load entities and data with fixed data when a test suite starts.
-- **Dynamic fixtures** load entiies and data during a test suite, and can be parameterized to fit your needs.
+- **Dynamic fixtures** load entities and data during a test suite, and can be parameterized to fit your needs.

 Along with these, typeorm-fixture has many features that help us spend more time on writing actual tests.